pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 ax.set_ylabel("Heating System");
 ```

-However, that complexity can be informative, and the degree of relationship amongst the alternative products will inform the substitution patterns under policy changes.
+That extra complexity can be informative, and the degree of relationship amongst the alternative products will inform the substitution patterns under policy changes.
+Also, note how under this model specification the parameter for `beta_ic` has a expected value of 0.
+Suggestive perhaps of a resignation towards the reality of installation costs that doesn't change the  utility metric one way or other after a decision to purchase.

 ```{code-cell} ipython3
 az.summary(idata_m3, var_names=["beta_income", "beta_ic", "beta_oc", "alpha", "chol_corr"])